 These limitations are addressed in the second strand literature which focuses on the spatial risk assessment of economic benefits of agricultural innovations (e.g., Nalley and Barkley 2010, Hurley et al 2018).
 This literature attempts to optimize on the trade-offs of achieving the highest return and lowest uncertainty therefore allows one to choose strategies that are more robust.
 Using modern portfolio theory (Markowitz 1959) which suggests that a strategy to maximize average returns may be a suboptimal strategy, Nalley and Barkley (2010) used a mean-variance analysis to optimally select wheat varieties that achieve highest return and lowest risk.
 This strategy still suffers from the limitation of using a subset of moments (mean and variance) of the distribution.
 The stochastic dominance approach was developed to resolve these concerns in selecting robust strategies (Levy 2016).
 Using long term weather data, crop simulation model results (APSIM), spatially explicit observed maize prices, and fertilizer prices; Hurley et al (2018) simulates whether weather risk affects the adoption of fertilizer and improved maize seeds.
 They use heterogeneity in soils and climate in a calibrated crop growth model to simulate the distributions of yields across adoption of fertilizer and improved maize seed scenarios.
 They also assessed the heterogeneity of farmer risk preferences.

 We specifically follow the approach proposed by Hurley et al (2018) to estimate willingness to pay bounds for a risk averse farmer to likely adopt an alternative rice planting date strategy.
 We depart from their approach in two substantial ways.
 First, instead of fertilizers and improved varieties, we consider multiple management changes including sowing dates, irrigation amounts, and varieties differing on duration to maturity.
 Second, we consider a rice-wheat multi-crop system unlike Hurley et al (2018) who focus on maize only.
-Our application therefore considers more complex decisions.
+Our application shows how this risk-assessment framework can handle increasingly complex decisions.

-We find that sowing a long duration variety of rice with monsoon onset has the highest system economic benefits consistent with prior evidence that showed that this strategy gives higher system caloric yields.

 The rest of the paper is organized as follows.
 We present next the methods focusing on the computational risk assessments.
 In section 3 we present results and discussion of the yield and economic benefits of alternative planting date strategies.
 We finally conclude in section 4.

 2. Methods

+To present our risk-assessment framework for comparing different adaptation options for risk-averse farmers, we use the gridded APSIM simulation outputs from Urfels et al. (2022).
+We then compare the different options regarding their economic performance and riskiness.
+To assess economic returns, we multiply the simulated yield outcomes with spatially explicit price data for rice and wheat.
+Since the only variable cost of in the simulation is irrigation amount, we consider their impact on the outputs and calculate partial profits using common irrigation cost of XX per m3 and multiply it with the total irrigation amount required in each simulation.
+Next, we use a novel method to estimate willingness to pay bounds through a stochastic dominance approach to determine which rice planting strategies are both economically beneficially and least risky.
+The remainder of this Methods section provides an overview of (i) the input data and (ii) our risk assessment approach.

 2.1.
 APSIM spatially gridded crop model scenarios

-The data used in this paper was based on pixelated APSIM crop growth simulation model results for climate variables for the period 1982-2015 reported in Urfels et al (2022) and Montes et al (2022).
-The crop simulation model is based on APSIM.
+The data used in this paper was based on gridded APSIM crop growth simulation model results for climate variables for the period 1982-2015 reported in Urfels et al (2022) and Montes et al (2022)..
 We use seven scenarios from crop simulation results reported in Urfels et al (2022).
 The scenarios correspond to variation in irrigation, varietal duration and the planting of rice at the onset of the monsoon.
 Table 1 shows the details for the scenarios.

 Table 1: Scenarios